WXXI Public Broadcasting Council: History

 WXXI-TV, meanwhile, continued to grow.
 The Public Broadcasting Center more than doubled in size in 1991, adding additional radio studios and three fully equipped TV production studios.
-It built a new digital full-service television transmitter capable of simultaneously transmitting four programming streams—the main WXXI-TV public signal in high definition, plus the PBS World programming schedule, the Create schedule emphasizing the arts, instructional, and how-to programming, and the PBS Kids schedule of children's programming, all of which air 24 hours daily, plus a special training channel serving regional public safety agencies with professional Instructional television programming.
+It built a new digital full-service television transmitter capable of simultaneously transmitting four programming streams—the main WXXI-TV public signal in high definition, plus the World programming schedule, the Create schedule emphasizing the arts, instructional, and how-to programming, and the PBS Kids schedule of children's programming, all of which air 24 hours daily, plus a special training channel serving regional public safety agencies with professional Instructional television programming.

 In 2012, WXXI announced a long term affiliation with the Little Theatre where WXXI took over operations of the venue.
 In December 2018, it was announced that WXXI via a for-profit arm was acquiring the main Rochester alternative weekly newspaper City Newspaper from its founders who were going into retirement.

 On October 7, 2022, WXXI announced it would purchase WJZR from Lee Rust.
 The $1.2 million deal is structured as a $675,000 payment as well as an additional $525,000 donation by Rust to WXXI; the acquisition was completed on January 24, 2023.
 WXXI pledged to return the station to service in 2023 on a noncommercial basis as an FM frequency for the news/talk programming heard on WXXI (1370 AM); in May 2023, the new WXXI-FM (105.9) signed on, with the original WXXI-FM taking on the WXXO call sign.

+In September 2024, Chris Hastings, a Peabody Award–winning documentary producer and former executive producer of the WORLD Channel at GBH in Boston, was named president and CEO of WXXI, succeeding Norm Silverstein, who had led the organization for nearly 29 years.
+Hastings is the third CEO in WXXI's history.